 A key role within SYPTE to ensure proper administration of its financial affairs is the Head of Financial Services who fulfils the statutory role of Chief Financial Officer as set out in the CIPFA Statement on the Role of Chief Financial Officer in Local Government (2016).
-The permanent Head of Financial Services left SYPTE employment in September 2017.
-Since then, acknowledging the importance of this role but the continuing uncertainty about the future organisational structure, this position has been filled on an interim basis.
-The first interim Head of Financial Services resigned in August 2019 and was replaced by the SCR MCA's Senior Finance Manager (the Authority's Deputy Section 73 Officer).
-The Senior Finance Manager reports to both the Executive Director of SYPTE and the Group Chief Financial Officer who joined the Authority on 22 June 2020.
-These interim arrangements have ensured that the role of Section 151 Officer within SYPTE has been effectively fulfilled during the year, and there are no issues to report in terms of the interim arrangements which have impacted on effective governance of SYPTE during 2020/21.
+For the financial year 2021/22, the role continued to be covered by the MCA's Senior Finance Manager (the Authority's Deputy Section 73 Officer).
+The Senior Finance Manager reports to the Group Chief Financial Officer.
+These arrangements have ensured that the role of Section 151 Officer within SYPTE has been effectively fulfilled during the year, and there are no issues to report in terms of the interim arrangements which have impacted on effective governance of SYPTE during 2021/22.

 SYPTE has a comprehensive management accounting system in place providing management with regular financial and performance information against budget.
-The system was successfully renewed in January 2020.
+The system was successfully renewed in January 2020 and in the final quarter of 2021/22 a significant amount of work went into preparations for a further upgrade which went live in May 2022.
 The Management Board reviews the detailed Management Accounts each quarter and variances from budget are analysed, explained and acted on in a timely manner.
 In addition, the Management Board receives a financial and progress report on the Capital Programme on a quarterly basis for discussion and action.